capergroup/trialpack/README.txt

 1.)
 Open src/test/java/TestSuite.java and:

   1.a.)
-Define the methods to be evaluated by the testpack in
-        TestSuite.Testable.
+Select an appropriate return type for the makeTestable() method that
+        matches the signature of the method in which you plan to synthesize code.

+        For example, if you plan to synthesize inside the body of:

+             public int countLines(String text) { ... }

+        set the return type of makeTestable to Function<String,Integer>.

   1.b.)
 Author one or more JUnit test cases in TestSuite that make use of
-        Testable.
+        the result of makeTestable().

 2.)
-Open src/test/java/PassProgram.java and implement the methods defined in
+Open src/test/java/PassProgram.java and implement the interface returned
-    step 1.a.
+    by makeTestable() defined in step 1.a.
+This implementation should pass all test cases defined in TestSuite.java

 3.)
 Create any number of draft Java programs in src/test/resources that
-    implements TestSuite.Testable.
+    implement the same interface as PassProgram in step 2.

     3.a.)
 Leave any number of holes to be synthesized in each draft source file using "/// #" notation where each # is unique within a single file.